M2000Interpreter/Environment/utf8/module10.bas.utf8.txt

                         End If
                         Set r = bstack.lastobj
                             Set bstack.lastobj = Nothing
+                            If TypeOf r1 Is PropReference Then
+                                If r1.ValueObjNoError Is Nothing Then
+                                    Set r1 = r1.lastobj
+                                Else  ' ????
+                                    Set r1 = r1.ValueObjNoError
+                                End If
+                            End If
                             If TypeOf r1 Is mHandler Then
                                 If CheckLastHandlerVariant(r1) Then
                                     Set usehandler = r1